GSDLabs-eu/nuker/README.md

 ## Test server:

 The repo contains a basic test server with configurable response times and codes.
-Use `npm run server` to start on `localhost:9000`.
+Use `npm run server` to start on `localhost:4343`.

-You can configure the responses with query strings, e.g. `?wait:3000&responseCode:250` will delay a 250 response by 3000ms.
+You can configure the responses with query strings, e.g. `?wait=3000&responseCode=202` will delay a 202 response by 3000ms.
+If not specified otherwise, a 200 response will be returned.